allenai/pipeline/README.md

-If a second pipeline is defined using a PipelineRunner that saves to the same directory, even in a separate project and run on different days, the second pipeline will look for persisted data in the same location, such that it can re-use any calculations that are shared with a previous run of a different pipeline.
+If a second pipeline is defined using a PipelineRunner that saves to the same directory, even in a separate project and run on different days, the second pipeline will look for persisted data in the same location, and it will re-use any calculations that are shared with a previous run of a different pipeline.
 In this example, the second pipeline produces its training data in the same way as the first.
 When the second pipeline is run, it will read the training feature data from the persistent store, rather than duplicating the